KlickyMao/emqx-enterprise-docs-en/overview.rst

 Scalable RPC Architecture
 -------------------------

-EMQ X improved the communication mechanism between distributed nodes, the cluster management channel and the data channel are seperated, the message throughput and the cluster reliability are greatly improved.
+EMQ X improves the communication mechanism between distributed nodes, seperates the cluster management channel and the data channel, and greatly improved the message throughput and the cluster reliability.

 ..
 NOTE:: the dash line indicates the cluster management and the solid line indicates the data exchange.